anderslanglands/babble/README.md

 )

 if (MSVC)
-    # OpenUSD is a pretty big library...
+    # OpenUSD is a pretty big library so we need bigobj on windows
     target_compile_options(openusd-c PRIVATE /bigobj)
 endif()